San Francisco crime family

-The San Francisco crime family, also known as the Lanza crime family or San Francisco Mafia, was an American Mafia crime syndicate in San Francisco.
-The syndicate was organized in the early 1930s by Francesco "Frank" Lanza.
-The San Francisco family was a small organization with 20–25 made members.
+The San Francisco crime family, also known as the Lanza crime family or the San Francisco Mafia, was an Italian American Mafia crime family based in San Francisco, California.
+The syndicate was organized in the early 1930s by Francesco "Frank" Lanza and mainly originated in the Little Italy neighborhood of North Beach.
+The membership of the San Francisco family peaked at around 15 or 20 "made men" under the leadership of James "Jimmy the Hat" Lanza, who became boss of the family in 1961.

 History

 On April 28, 1928, a gang war started in San Francisco when bootlegger Jerry Feri, San Francisco's leading crime lord, was murdered in his apartment.
 His suspected murderer, Alfredo Scariso, was an accomplished bootlegger as well, and he too was murdered on December 19 of that year.
 His body was found with multiple gunshot wounds and dumped in the area of Fair Oaks.
 On December 23, Mario Filippi, a suspect behind the Scariso murder, was found shot to death.
 Frank Boca, another suspect in Scariso's death, was found murdered in his car on July 30, 1929.

-The next murder was that of the so-called "Al Capone of the West", Genaro Broccolo, who was found dead on October 30, 1932.
+The next murder was that of the so-called "Al Capone of the West", Genaro Broccolo, who was found dead on October 14, 1930.
 The final murder was of Luigi Malvese.
 He had made a reputation as a hijacker, bootlegger and gun running racketeer.
 He was shot down on May 18, 1932, while walking through an Italian neighborhood in the middle of the day.